Photocurrents induced by structured light: Conclusions

-To summarize, we have studied the generation of direct electric currents in two-dimensional electron systems by electromagnetic beams with structured intensity, polarization, and phase.
-We have developed a microscopic theory of such photocurrents for the radiation of radio-frequency and terahertz spectral ranges and derived analytical expressions for all the photocurrent contributions related to the intensity, polarization, and phase gradients.
-The derived general expressions can be applied to study the photoresponse of two-dimensional electron gas to the structured radiation with an arbitrary spatial profile of the field.
-We have applied the theory to calculate the photocurrents induced by fields with one-dimensional polarization gradient and by beams of twisted light.
-In the former case, we have found the chiral edge current flowing between the domains excited by circularly polarized radiation with the opposite handness.
-In the latter case, the Bessel beams carrying orbital angular momentum induce both the radial and azimuthal (vortex-like) photocurrents controlled by the beam polarization and angular momentum.
-We have also calculated the radial distribution of the electrostatic potential induced by the radial currents and the static magnetic field induced by the azimuthal currents.
-Measurement of the photoresponse provides a useful experimental tool to determine the parameters of structured light, such as, e.g., the photon spin and orbital angular momentum.
+In summary, we have studied the generation of direct electric currents in two-dimensional electron systems driven by electromagnetic radiation with structured intensity, polarization, and phase.
+The theory of such a non-linear and non-local response is developed within the kinetic approach for the intraband electron transport, which, for semiconductor structures, corresponds to the radiation of radio-frequency and terahertz spectral ranges.
+The derived analytical expressions for the photocurrent contributions are general and can be applied to the radiation with an arbitrary spatial profile.
+In particular, the photocurrents are induced by the radiation with a uniform intensity but spatially varying polarization in the 2D plane, e.g., at the boundary between the domains excited by radiation with different polarization states.
+The total current emerging at the boundary of the domains excited by circularly polarized radiation with the opposite helicity flow along the boundary and does not depend on the boundary structure nor the electron gas mobility in the high-frequency limit.
+Its value for bilayer graphene is estimated as 20~$\mu$A for terahertz radiation with the intensity 1~kW/cm$^2$.